scrabbletank/farhome-rules/rulesdoc.md

 Send healing energy to a single creature in range you can see.
 Make a spellcasting roll against 3 bad dice.
 On success, the target heals a wound die for every success in your roll.

-Add a normal die for every level above 1st.
+Add a normal die for every level cast above 1st.

 ___
 #### Holy Weapon